-Washing your hair in water that’s too hot can also damage your hair strands, so try to maintain a moderate temperature.
+Washing your hair in water that’s too hot can also damage your hair, so try to maintain a moderate temperature.

-If you’re noticing more hair shedding than usual in the shower, here are some tips for managing this:
+If you’re noticing more hair falling out than usual in the shower, here are some tips for managing this:

 Sometimes in-shower hair shedding can be a sign of more permanent hair loss.
-If you notice any of the following symptoms, you may be experiencing pattern balding:
+If you notice any of the following symptoms, you may be experiencing male or female pattern baldness:

 As well as genetics and haircare, other factors can also disrupt the hair growth cycle, impacting your follicles’ ability to produce new hair.
 In fact, there are 27 reasons why your hair could be falling out.
 This includes: